Jacks0nJ/PyFPT/README.md

     - [ ] Add the acceleration of the field
     - [ ] Add more sophisticated noise models

-See the [open issues](https://github.com/Jacks0nJ/PyFPT/issues) for a full of known issues.
+See the [open issues](https://github.com/Jacks0nJ/PyFPT/issues) for a full list of known issues.

 <p align="right">(<a href="#top">back to top</a>)</p>